 It is safe, full of historical sites and outstanding people.

 If you are looking for a good tour guide, I really recommend you go with Karwan, the independent guide behind Iraqi Kurdistan Tours.
 Do some online research and you will see that he has become a real legend in the region, as he has loads of outstanding reviews.
-Moreover, for being a reader of this blog, you can get a 7.50USD discount (per day) by using my code ATC-KURD.
-This means that, if you hire him for 5 days, you will get a 37.50USD discount.
+Moreover, for being a reader of this blog, you can get an exclusive 5% discount to your final quote by using my promo-code ATC-KURD.
 Just email him at [email protected] and mention Against the Compass and my code.

 Read more travel tales